aosabook/500lines/dagoba/chapter.md

 ## Serialization

 Having a graph in memory is great, but how do we get it there in the first place?
-We saw that our graph constructor can take a list of vertices and edges and create a graph for us, but once those structures have been built is there any way to get them back out?
+We saw that our graph constructor can take a list of vertices and edges and create a graph for us, but once the graph has been built how do we get the vertices and edges back out?

 Our natural inclination is to do something like `JSON.stringify(graph)`, which produces the terribly helpful error `TypeError: Converting circular structure to JSON`.
-What's happened is that our vertices were linked to their edges, and their edges to their vertices, and now everything refers to everything else.
+During the graph construction process the vertices were linked to their edges, and the edges are all linked to their vertices, so now everything refers to everything else.
 So how can we extract our nice neat lists again?
 JSON replacer functions to the rescue.

-The JSON.stringify function takes a value to stringify, but it also takes two additional parameters: a replacer function and a whitespace number [footnote: Pro tip: given a deep tree deep_tree, running `JSON.stringify(deep_tree, 0, 2)` in the JS console is a quick way to make it human readable].
-The replacer allows you to customize how the stringify function operates.
+The `JSON.stringify` function takes a value to stringify, but it also takes two additional parameters: a replacer function and a whitespace number [footnote: Pro tip: given a deep tree deep_tree, running `JSON.stringify(deep_tree, 0, 2)` in the JS console is a quick way to make it human readable].
+The replacer allows you to customize how the stringification proceeds.

-In our case, we'd like to treat the vertices and edges differently, so we're going to manually merge the two sides into a single JSON string.
-Manually manipulating JSON like this isn't recommended, because the format is insufferably persnickety, but with only a dozen characters in our raw output we should be okay. [footnote: The first three attempts at this were botched in some browsers.
-It really is insufferable.]
+We need to treat the vertices and edges a bit differently, so we're going to manually merge the two sides into a single JSON string.

 ```javascript
 Dagoba.jsonify = function(graph) {